turbosad/DayZ-Launcher-Optimizer/README.md

 # ⚠️ Disclaimer
 **This is NOT an official tool by Bohemia Interactive.** This is a community-made utility.
 Use this script at your own risk.
 The author is not responsible for any loss of data or configuration, although the script is designed to create backups automatically.

+**Performance Note:** While this script is designed to reduce UI lag and browser "stutter," **overall game or browser performance may not improve** depending on your hardware, network conditions, or Steam's internal API limits.
+This tool fixes specific file-bloat issues; it is not a "magic fix" for low FPS or poor internet connection.

 ---

 # DayZ Server Browser & Launcher Optimizer